cysouw/diathesis/text/c06_prepositions.md

 #### *an* Ditransitive dative alternation

 The replacement of a dative with an *an* prepositional phrase is a common alternation (cf. Adler 2011).
 For a detailed analysis of this alternation with the verb *geben*, see De Vaere et al. [-@devaere2018].
 In all cases there is some kind of giving of the accusative object to the dative object implied.
+Various verbs in this class also allow for a *zu* dative alternation ([@sec:prepositions-zu-dative]).

 #### Attested verbs {.unnumbered}